 DevOps helps companies deliver greater value to customers, but the businesses reap benefits as well.

 For example, DevOps helps a company save time in its processes.
 Many IT tasks are repetitive, and automation can take them off of to-do lists.
 This improves motivation for workers who didn’t enjoy those tasks—or got tired of them.
-Moreover, these tasks are often completed by experts who can produce improved results in a reduced amount of time.

 How to Measure the Success of DevOps

 How is DevOps delivery value measured?
 Are your DevOps processes really working well, or are you just going through the motions?
-If you’re interested in how to measure DevOps success, here are three important metrics:
+If you’re interested in how to measure DevOps success, here are two important metrics:

 - Faster, Better Initial Product Delivery: Companies that are experienced in using DevOps can complete projects up to 30 times more quickly than those that do not.
 You’ll need to consistently measure your speed of project completion and track any increases to that speed.